Manual cookie blocking

 - Using the data-cookieconsent attribute

-- Consent dependent content using CSS
+- Consent-dependent content using CSS

-- Using Javascript
+- Using JavaScript

-- Serverside
+- Server-side

 Intro

-attribute than elements that actually need to be blocked, manually marking up elements becomes the logical choice.
+For example, if you need to assign the data-cookieconsent="ignore" attribute to several elements, possibly more than scripts that actually need to be blocked, manually marking up elements becomes the logical choice.

 Lastly, you have full control over what elements are blocked and under which circumstances they should be loaded.

-Using the data-cookieconsent
+Using the data-cookieconsent attribute

 Inline scripts